A Review of Common Indiana State Back Taxes Options

 - Income was earned and the innocent spouse had no compensation from this income and the innocent spouse thought all taxes had been filed and paid

 If a taxpayer meets one of the above criteria they should file Form IN-40SP.
-The DOR asks that taxpayers mail Innocent Spouse Relief requests to:
+The DOR asks that taxpayers mail Injured Spouse Relief requests to:

 Indiana Department of Revenue